MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 ## Instances

 - **Web browser instance** – Contains a browser instance created through the **Launch new Internet Explorer** or other browser launching actions.

-  > [!NOTE]
-  > To see all the available properties of the web browser instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#web-browser-instances).
+  To find information about the available properties of the web browser instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#web-browser-instances).

 - **Window instance** – Contains a window instance created through the **Get window** action.

-  > [!NOTE]
-  > If you want to see infromation about the available properties of the windows instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#window-instance).
+  To find information about the available properties of the windows instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#window-instance).

 - **Excel instance** – Contains an Excel instance created through the **Launch Excel** action.

-  > [!NOTE]
-  > If you want to explore the available properties of the Excel instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#excel-instance).
+  To find information about the available properties of the Excel instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#excel-instance).

 - **Outlook instance** - Contains an Outlook instance created through the **Launch Outlook** action.

 ## Connections

 - **SQL connection** - Contains a connection to an SQL database established through the **Open SQL connection** action.

-  > [!NOTE]
-  > If you want to see infromation about the available properties of the SQL connections, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#sql-connection).
+  You can find all the available properties of the SQL connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#sql-connection).

 - **Exchange connection** - Contains a connection to an Exchange server established through the **Connect to Exchange server** action.

-  > [!NOTE]
-  > You can find all the available properties of the Exchange connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#exchange-connection).
+  You can find all the available properties of the Exchange connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#exchange-connection).

 - **FTP connection** - Contains an FTP connection created through the **Open FTP connection** and **Open secure FTP connection** actions.

-  > [!NOTE]
-  > You can find all the available properties of the FTP connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#ftp-connection).
+  You can find all the available properties of the FTP connections in  the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#ftp-connection).

 ## Others